carpentries/instructor-training/episodes/20-checkout.md

 > ## Ongoing support
 >
 > Instructors are highly encouraged to participate in Community Discussions before and after each workshop they teach,
 > so that they can continue to learn from each other and advance their teaching skills.
-For even more support, or
-> to work more intensively on specific aspects of your teaching practice, consider
+To work more intensively on specific aspects of your teaching practice, consider
 > participating in The Carpentries [Mentoring program][mentoring]!
 {: .callout}